Khalil

 A characteristic sequence of stimulus (such as getting hurt), a cry, pause, facial color change, limp unresponsiveness, and then jerking marks it as a breath-holding spell, not epilepsy.

-The best way to distinguish epilepsy from breath-holding is to search for a trigger: epilepsy rarely has one and breath-holding almost always does – like in your son’s case.
+The best way to distinguish epilepsy from breath-holding is to search for a trigger: epilepsy rarely has one, and breath-holding almost always does – like in your son’s case.

-When all that is done, make sure you know enough about this situation to be able to teach other people that may be around when it happens.
+When all that is done, make sure you know enough about this situation to be able to teach other people who may be around when it happens.
 I understand that you don’t want to be away from your son when it happens.
 But that isn’t always possible, for example, if you have to go to work.
-If you can tell his babysitter, teacher et cetera, what is going on and how to deal with it, then you don’t have to be so worried.
+If you can tell his babysitter, teacher, et cetera, what is going on and how to deal with it, then you don’t have to be so worried.

 For example, one might try to calm him down before he gets too frustrated.
-At 4 years old, you can try distracting him, it may still work.
-Also, make him feel as safe and secure as possible, without limiting his urge to explore the world.
+At 4 years old, you can try distracting him; it may still work.
+Also, make him feel as safe and secure as possible without limiting his urge to explore the world.

 Breath-holding spells do not need treatment unless they are produced by other medical conditions.
 When the spells occur, he should simply be put on his side in a safe place.
 No shaking, no water in his face, nothing in his mouth, as some people believe.
 You can put a cold towel on the forehead of your son to help shorten the episode.
 Just keep him safe and keep calm.
-Also don’t make much fuss about it afterward.
+Also, don’t make much fuss about it afterward.

 Remember that if it really is a breath-holding spell, it is an involuntary reflex that isn’t dangerous and that he will grow out of.
 However, you should contact your doctor if breath-holding spells occur more often than usual or if your son stops breathing for more than a minute or has trouble breathing.